 I know we do.
 That’s why we have found healthy snack alternatives to keep you on track.

-So, can we kick cravings for unhealthy snacks and still be satisfied from eating healthier substitutes?
+So, can we kick cravings for unhealthy snacks and still be satisfied by eating healthier substitutes?

 Since one of the hardest parts of dieting is staying away from unhealthy snacks, we at TubbyGorilla decided to give you a list of healthy alternatives that can save you in those dark times when cravings besiege the fortress of your willpower and resolve: